manuellapaez/Agents-AzureAIFoundry/README.md

 ```

 The system then:
-- Logs the event in a local database for audit and analysis
+- Logs the event in a local SQLite database for recurrence analysis
-- Sends an alert email via Microsoft Graph in case of recurring events
+- Simulates an alert notification to the account manager if recurrence is detected (hybrid rule).
-- Simulates an API demand creation for clients with automatic stockout replenishment service
+- Simulates demand creation via API for clients with replenishment service.

-## Agent Configuration: rupturapdv (Azure AI Foundry)
+## Agent Configuration
-### Objective
+- **Agent name:** ``rupturapdv```
-Interpret emails reporting product stockouts at retail points of sale and recommend corrective actions based on business rules and context.
+- **Objective:** Interpret emails reporting product stockouts at retail points of sale and recommend corrective actions based on business rules and context.

-### LLM Model

-``gpt.4o.mini (version: 2024/07/18)``
+- **LLM Model:** ``gpt.4o.mini (version: 2024/07/18)``
+- **Knowledge Sources:**
+  The agent is configured with the following knowledge bases and references:
+    - **Clients with automatic stockout replenishment service**
+    Used to determine whether demand creation should be triggered automatically.
+    - **Point‑of‑sale (PoS) addresses**
+    Ensures correct identification of store locations and supports recurrence detection.
+    - **Account managers’ emails**
+    Enables proactive contact in case of recurring rupture events (currently simulated alerts).
+    - **Example JSON output instructions**
+    Provides schema guidance so the agent always returns structured, predictable fields.
+    - **Business rules and operational guidelines**
+    Defines when to log events, trigger alerts, or simulate demand creation, ensuring consistency with retail processes.

 ### Configuration Note

-> ⚠️ Replace `<your-resource-name>`, `<your-project-name>`, and `<your-agent-id>` in `agent_client.py` with your actual Azure AI Foundry configuration before running.
+⚠️ Replace `<your-resource-name>`, `<your-project-name>`, and `<your-agent-id>` in `agent_client.py` with your actual Azure AI Foundry configuration before running.

-### Knowledge Sources
-- List of clients with automatic stockout replenishment service
-- List of point-of-sale (PoS) addresses
-- List of account managers' emails for proactive contact in case of recurring events
-- Example instruction for expected JSON output
-- Business rules and operational guidelines

 ### LGPD (General Data Protection Law)
-> This project handles sensitive information such as client names, email addresses, and store locations.
+This project handles sensitive information such as client names, email addresses, and store locations.
-> To comply with data protection regulations, the actual `.txt` knowledge files containing personal data are **not included** and will **not be versioned** in this repository.
+To comply with data protection regulations, the actual `.txt` knowledge files containing personal data are not included and will not be versioned in this repository.
-> Instead, a simplified example file is provided for demonstration purposes, containing only fictitious or anonymized data.
+Instead, a simplified example file is provided for demonstration purposes, containing only fictitious or anonymized data.

 ### System Instructions
 The agent is instructed to: